Note: The number in the bottom right corner of the first box is where you write how many "shifts" or "rotations" you want in the cipher.

 All of the different keys used in the Caesar cipher will just shift this distribution by some number of places.
 The cipher cracker simply has to count the occurances of the letters, and then compare their distribution to the one above.
 The letter "e" for example seems to occur most frequently so their first guess might be that the largest frequency in their count would actually be the letter "e".

-The JavaScript code which runs this translator was directly copied from the rosetta code page.
+the rosetta code page.
 All I did was make it usable as an online caesar cipher so everyone could use it.
 All credit goes to that anonymous coder!